Support Your Thinking

-There was an article recently in a Sunday supplement that basically said many women spend their lives comparing themselves with other women they deem to be more attractive than themselves.
+An article recently in a Sunday supplement said many women spend their lives comparing themselves with other women they deem to be more attractive than themselves.

 While it could be argued that this type of thinking can spur an individual to reach ever higher levels of ‘success’, I take a different view.
-If your thinking doesn’t support you, then you are possibly only performing at 60-70% of your optimum.
+If your thinking doesn’t support you, you may only perform at 60-70% of your optimum.

-In an effort to keep fit I go to the gym at 6.30 a.m. most mornings.
-The light is quite low as it enters the windows at that time of day and where I exercise there is a corner with two mirrors on.
-In one mirror I look tired and haggard, in the other I look ok, so which do you think I choose to work out in front of?
-I choose the one where I look normal.
+I go to the gym at 6.30 a.m. most mornings to keep fit.
+The light can be relatively low as it enters the windows at that time of day, and where I exercise, there is a corner with two mirrors.
+In one mirror, I look tired and haggard; in the other, I look ok, so which do you think I choose to work out in front of?
+I choose the one where I think I look good.

 Why do I choose to do that?
-Well, as an ethical and professional coach I believe it is my duty to ensure I am at my optimum when working with my clients.
-Many have high profile roles and my work impacts them individually and also their stakeholders as their behaviour cascades through the system.
-It’s my responsibility to take care of and support myself be the best I can be so I am fully resourced and available for my clients, not worn down by negative patterns of thinking and behaviour.
+As an ethical and professional coach, I believe it is my duty to ensure I am at my optimum when working with my clients.
+Many have high-profile roles, and my work impacts them individually and also their stakeholders as their behaviour cascades through the system.
+It’s my responsibility to take care of and support myself to be the best I can be so I am fully resourced and available for my clients, not worn down by negative thinking and behaviour patterns.